ausdigital/ausdigital-dcl/docs/1.0/index.md

 ## Introduction

-This document describes a method for discovering where (which Service Metadata Provider, SMP) a Business publishes information about how to interface their business systems, for the purpose of digital protocols such as electronic invoicing.
+This document describes a method for discovering where (which Digital Capability Publisher, DCP) a Business publishes information about how to interface their business systems, for the purpose of digital protocols such as electronic invoicing.
 The framework assumes that there could be multiple SMP in the network, and so the Digital Capability Locator (DCL) is essentially a Domain Name System (DNS) entry that is used to redirect a lookup query for a given business identifier to the correct SMP.

 ## Goals